Part camp out, part race, all fun!

 Runners of any distance are invited to hang out all day at the group camp after finishing your race.
-You can cheer for your fellow runners as they finish, and we will have a campfire going at night.
+You can cheer for your fellow runners as they finish.
 Runners going half marathon distance or further, as well as anyone with a wristband, are entitled to food all day long.

 Sunday – 8/4/19

-Waffles and french toast will be available at the Dining Hall on Sunday at 8am.
-We take the toppings from the ice cream sundae bar, and they become the toppings for the waffle bar.
-Neat trick, huh?
+Waffles and the same breakfast foods that we have on Saturday will be available at the Dining Hall on Sunday at 8am.
 We’ll keep the food going until the last runner finishes!

 Food will be available at the group camp dining hall all weekend.
 If the lights are on, you’re welcome to come in and grab something to eat!
 We ask that runners and spectators stay out of the kitchen area for safety reasons.

 The time limit for the Saturday morning start races is 55-ish hours.
 Sunday morning runners have roughly 36 hours to complete the course.
 As long as you are upright and moving forward, we won’t tell you to stop.
 Walkers are welcome!
 We are notoriously back of the pack friendly and that’s not going to change.
 We love slowpokes!
 We even have our own club-within-a-club for those of us who like to take our time.

 Drop bags will be allowed along the race course and inside the dining hall.
-We’ll have most of what you’ll need on hand, but bring things like rain jackets, head lamps, favorite flavors of Gu, change of clothes, etc. You’re welcome to bring a chair to set up with your belongings if you’d like, put up a pop up canopy, a hammock, a bouncy house, the sky is the limit.
+We’ll have most of what you’ll need on hand, but bring things like rain jackets, head lamps, favorite flavors of Gu, change of clothes, pain killers etc. You’re welcome to bring a chair to set up with your belongings if you’d like, put up a pop up canopy, a hammock, a bouncy house, the sky is the limit.

 Please label all drop bags with your last name and your bib number.